Kamirus/ray-tracer/README.md

 - [x] Multiple light sources? -> add
 - [ ] Ray from camera can hit obj without reaching screen: bug or feature?
 - [ ] How to do glowing objects?
 How to shoot ray(s) from point to this object?
+- [ ] How to implement indirect illumination via mirrors (not only planes)